POCU/COMP3200StarterPack/README.md

 # CppTemplate
-Standardized folder structure for C++ class
+Standardized folder structure for COMP 3200: Unmanaged Programming in C++ class at POCU

 # Tools You Need
 1. Windows OS
-	1. You can get a copy from MS Imagine
-	1. Or use a school computer
 1. a Git client.
-(I recommend SourceTree)
+(SourceTree Recommended)
 1. Visual Studio 2017 (NOT Visual Studio Code)
 	1. **IMPORTANT**: Select `Desktop development with C++` during installation
 	1. Any edition is fine.
-(But you get enterprise edition from MS Imagine)
 1. Slack

 # Instructions